-- ✓ The country's rice research gained new momentum with the turnover of PhilRice's research and training facilities ON MARCH 15, 1994. - ✓ The PhilRice RatPlan was approved ON May 7, 2013.
+- ✓ MES, through Administrative Order No. 79 signed by President Aquino ON July 12, 1988, is now under the administrative supervision of PhilRice. - ✓ The country's rice research gained new momentum with the turnover of PhilRice's research and training facilities ON March 15, 1994.